The Most Balanced Rosetta Stone Review You'll Ever Read

 Or at a slightly higher price (though much lower than Rosetta Stone) the audio component of the Rocket Languages series (mentioned above) is outstanding.
 I’ve personally used it for several languages and I can’t emphasize enough just how comprehensive and good it is (see my review here).

-Select a language here to sample it and compare the pricing with Rosetta Stone:
+You can select a language here to sample it and compare the pricing with Rosetta Stone:

 I’ve also listed some other excellent alternatives on my Essential Language Learning Tools page.